larsks/blog.oddbit.com-posts/2012-11-08-popfile-document-classification.md

     api = popfile.POPFile.API
     session = api.get_session_key('admin', '')

-And then for reach document, perform whatever transformations you wish to make (I'm building a minimal mail header) and then pass it to the `handle_message()` method:
+And then for each document, perform whatever transformations you wish to make (I'm building a minimal mail header) and then pass it to the `handle_message()` method: